KeesWesdorp/theme_deltares/README.md

 # theme_deltares
-An R plot theme package using the Deltares style and colour scheme
+An R plot theme package using the corporate style of Deltares